-“Rescatando Tradiciones” includes a series of workshops designed by several volunteers who cared about the conditions of the dwellings where the people of Wayuú community live.
+Rescuing traditions includes a series of workshops designed by several volunteers who worried about the conditions of the houses where the people of the Wayuú community live.

-Considering that most of the houses where the indigenous people live are made in bahareque: a traditional construction technique that uses sticks and reeds reinforced with mud, certain problems surpass it such as the filtration of water when it rains.
+Taking into account that most houses where indigenous people live are made in Bahareque: a traditional construction technique that uses reinforced sticks with mud, certain problems surpass it as water filtration when it rains.

-It is then when we go on to offer them an option through modern techniques that can make up for the needs that their homes need to cover.
-However, we need to preserve the roots and traditions of the people cause we also learn from them in the workshops.
+It is then that we offer them an option through modern techniques that can meet the needs that their homes must meet.
+However, we have to preserve the roots and traditions of the people because we also learn from them in the workshops.